 A second story says the man had a wife who lived with him when he built the little houses after hearing voices and ended up killing his wife on the throne.
 The third story depicts the man’s wife as a witch who tortured him and ordered the little town’s construction before killing him.

-It is not certain what story, if any, is true, but Little People Village was quite an interesting sight before nature reclaimed the land and the structures were damaged or destroyed.
+It is not certain what story, if any, is true, but Little People Village was quite an interesting sight before nature reclaimed the land and damaged or destroyed the structures.

-The land Little People Village was developed is under private ownership and is currently off-limits to tourists and visitors.
+The land on which Little People Village was developed is privately owned and is currently off-limits to tourists and visitors.
 The property owners destroyed the throne to reduce the number of trespassers who tried to access the area.

 The foundation and part of the big house are still visible.
 One of the tiny homes remains intact and has a significant amount of detail that was put into it.